 If you have high cholesterol levels, are suffering from a heart or liver disease, or if you’re worried about another gallbladder attack, your doctor has probably told you to steer clear of fatty foods.
 Yes, our bodies need fats but not the kind you get from deep-fried foods at a state fair.
 But can you say no to that crunchy, tasty, fried chicken?
 How about those hot tater tots that are crispy on the outside but soft on the inside?
 Do you get excited just thinking about all those doughnuts, fries, and calamari?
 I can’t blame you.
 Avoiding fried foods can be a challenge.
 Despite the proven consequences of excessive fat intake, frying is still a widely used industrial and domestic cooking method.
 Moreover, fried foods are really tasty.

 How can something so wrong feel so right?
-Science can actually explain it.
+Science can explain it.

 Who do fried foods taste so good?

-Gallstones and other gallbladder conditions are caused both by the presence of excessive levels of cholesterol and the absence of healthy fats in our body.
-However, and I hate to burst your bubble, hydrogenated fats, partially-hydrogenated fats, trans fats, and genetically-modified oils are really bad for you.
-Unfortunately, these are the kind of fats that are often found in processed and deep fried food.
+Gallstones and other gallbladder conditions are caused both by excessive levels of cholesterol and the absence of healthy fats in our body.
+However, and I hate to burst your bubble, hydrogenated fats, partially-hydrogenated fats, trans fats, and genetically-modified oils are bad for you.
+Unfortunately, these are the kind of fats often found in processed and deep-fried food.

-As we have enumerated in our past blog about the different kind of fats, below are some gallbladder-friendly oils that we can use for our meals:
+As we have enumerated in our past blog about the different kinds of fats, below are some gallbladder-friendly oils that we can use for our meals:

 - Flax oil – use cold only and keep refrigerated